yogendra-kumawat/oscilloscope--v1.0/README.md

 ## 📋 Overview

-This project is a **portable open-source oscilloscope** built around the STM32F103 microcontroller.
+This project is a **portable open-source Function_generator** built around the STM32F103 microcontroller.
 It combines:

 - Safe **Li-ion battery charging** from an external USB/DC source
 - A clean **regulated voltage rail** for the microcontroller (MCU)